kat-ushka/devops-with-kubernetes-course/Exercise 1.06/README.md

         port: 1234 # This is a port that is available to the cluster, in this case it can be ~ anything
         targetPort: 8080 # This is the target port
 ```
-The revision of the code for this exercise was `92acbb98`.

 ## How to perform required flow